 Office of Indian Energy Policy and Programs

 The DOE Office of Indian Energy Policy and Programs, or Office of Indian Energy, is charged by Congress to direct, foster, coordinate, and implement energy planning, education, management, and programs that assist Tribes with energy development, capacity building, energy infrastructure, energy costs, and electrification of Indian lands and homes.
-Led by Director Tracey A. LeBeau, a member of the Cheyenne River Sioux Tribe of South Dakota, the Office of Indian Energy works within DOE, across government agencies, and with Indian Tribes and organizations to promote Indian energy policies and initiatives.
+Currenly led by Acting Director Pilar Thomas, the Office of Indian Energy works within DOE, across government agencies, and with Indian Tribes and organizations to promote Indian energy policies and initiatives.
 The Office of Indian Energy performs these functions within the scope of DOE's mission and consistently with the federal government's trust responsibility, tribal self-determination policy, and government-to-government relationship with Indian Tribes.

 Summary of Office of Indian Energy Statutory Authorizations

 The Energy Policy Act of 2005 (Public Law 109-58, Title V) authorized DOE to establish the Office of Indian Energy, which is directed and authorized to implement a variety of programmatic activities, including provisions that the Office of Indian Energy Director duties shall:

 - Provide, direct, foster, coordinate, and implement energy planning, education, management, conservation, and delivery programs of the Department that:

 - Promote Indian tribal energy development, efficiency, and use.

 - Enhance and strengthen Indian tribal energy and economic infrastructure relating to natural resource development and electrification.

 - Bring electrical power and service to Indian land and the homes of tribal members located on Indian lands or acquired, constructed, or improved (in whole or in part) with Federal funds.
 Section 217(b)